Lifetime ISA Frequently Asked Questions

 • the spouse or civil partner of a relative of your spouse or civil partner.

-The property must be in the UK and for you to live in as your main residence immediately on completion, and have a purchase price of £450,000 or less.
+The property must be in the UK and be for you to live in as your main residence immediately on completion.
+The purchase price must be no more than £450,000.
 Withdrawals that don't satisfy these conditions will be subject to a government withdrawal charge of 25% of the amount withdrawn.

 Please note: